virt-lightning/ansible-role-virt-lightning/README.md

 ## License

-To be defined.
+Apache License 2.0

 ## Author Information

-This role was created in 2019 by Goneri Le Bouder.
+This role was created in 2019 by Goneri Le Bouder and the virt-lightning team.